golincode/SPOC/readme.md

   - Yammer Search (query only)
   - Yammer Messages (query only)
   - Yammer Profiles (query only)

+##### SharePoint Hosted App Model Compatiable!
+SPOC has built in logic that automatcally detects when you are trying to call a site within a different domain and handles the relevent calls.
+This makes it really simple to interact with both the Host and App web when using the library within a SharePoint Hosted App.
+See the getting started examples to how this works.
 ## Getting Started
 First download  **SPOC.min.js** from this repo and include it in your project or add it to your masterpage or page layouts.
 Note that **If you want to interact with Yammer from within SharePoint Online, you must also include the Yammer JS SDK** by adding the following into your masterpage or page layouts (must be loaded before SPOC.min.js).